kudelskisecurity/oramfs/README.md

 dd if=/dev/urandom of=/path/to/client-data/encryption_key_16 bs=16 count=1
 ```

+Note that the bytes in encryption key files are directly used and therefore it is the user's responsibility to securely
+store them, for exampled on an encrypted detachable storage (e.g. USB thumb drive).

 ## Mounting multiple ORAMs at the same time

 When mounting multiple ORAMs at the same time, make sure that the ORAMs use different, public directories, private